loopbackio/loopback.io/pages/en/lb3/Accessing-related-models.md

 ---
 <br clear="all"/>

-{% include important.html content="When accessing a related model, the active ACL is still the one for the model you are calling.
+{% include important.html content="When accessing a related model, the effective ACL (the one considered to resolve access permission) is the one for the model you are primarily calling.
-So even if your model has DENY ALL permissions set, if the model relating to it has no ACL, then all the relation endpoints will be open.
-This can be a security risk because, for example, `GET /OpenModel/{id}/ACLSecuredModel` will allow full access to `ACLSecuredModel` through the `OpenModel` relations.
+So if a given model has no ACL, then all the endpoints accessible through the model relations will be open, even if a related model has DENY ALL permissions set.<br>
+This can be a security risk since, for example, `GET /OpenModel/{id}/ACLSecuredModel` will allow full access to `ACLSecuredModel` through the `OpenModel` relations.
 " %}

 ## Restricting access to related models